-A few years ago, I was on a “photo walk” with a group of novice photographers.
+A few years ago, I was on a "photo walk" with a group of novice photographers.
 The walks almost always revealed interesting subjects to shoot, but most of all, they were just good old-fashioned fun.
-I signed up for them every time I could (and recommend you do too!).
-On this particular walk, one of the group members quietly approached me for help.
-I started to explain what I look for and why.
+On this walk, one of the group members approached me for help.
+I started to answer his questions and explained what I look for and why.
 Next thing I knew, a second photographer had approached me.
-Before I knew it, the group had me surrounded!
-But I was teaching.
-And I loved it.
+Before I knew it I was teaching a group and I loved it.

-That moment was a powerful reminder of how my career “began,” thanks to a commercial artist I got to call dad.
+That moment was a powerful reminder of how my career "began," thanks to a commercial artist I got to call dad.
 One hot summer dad decided to put our basement to good use: He announced he would build a working darkroom.
-I didn’t know what that meant, but with my dad’s German background I knew it would be a serious undertaking.
-As the youngest of five, I also knew I had to be persistent to get his attention.
-That summer’s basement project and my own curiosity were my tickets for the family spotlight.
-Along with an older brother, I became one of dad’s newest apprentices.
+I didn't know what that meant but with my dad's German background, I knew it would be a serious undertaking.
+As the youngest of five I knew I had to be persistent to get his attention.
+That summer's basement project and my own curiosity were my tickets for the family spotlight.
+Along with an older brother, I became one of dad's newest apprentices.
 That small room changed everything.

 My interest grew rapidly.
 I liked it so much I checked my 10-year old 'Dennis the Menace' persona at the door.
 Inside the darkroom, I was on my best behavior.
 Dad rewarded my curiosity with my first camera, a Kodak Instamatic.
 The man was a natural teacher.
 The more questions I asked him the more he'd teach me.
 I soon graduated to using his Agfa twin reflex camera.

 Sadly, within two short years my dad had lost the fight of his life, succumbing to cancer at 45.
 But the seeds were planted.